yashdave31/elderdocs/technical_spec.md

 5. Ruby Gem and Rails Compatibility

-BetterDocs will be packaged as a standard Ruby Gem, utilizing a Rails Engine to integrate the generated assets without requiring manual user configuration in the Rails host application.
+ElderDocs will be packaged as a standard Ruby Gem, utilizing a Rails Engine to integrate the generated assets without requiring manual user configuration in the Rails host application.

 5.1 Gem Structure

-better_docs_gem/
+elder_docs_gem/
 ├── lib/
-│   ├── better_docs.rb           # Gem initialization
+│   ├── elder_docs.rb           # Gem initialization
-│   ├── better_docs/
+│   ├── elder_docs/
 │   │   ├── engine.rb            # Rails Engine definition (Critical for integration)
 │   │   ├── cli.rb               # Thor CLI definitions
 │   │   └── generator.rb         # Data processing and build orchestration
-│   └── better_docs/assets/
+│   └── elder_docs/assets/
 │       └── viewer/              # Generated static React files (HTML, JS, CSS) │           └── index.html
 ├── frontend/
 │   └── src/                     # React source code (Not included in the final Gem) │       └── App.jsx
-└── better_docs.gemspec
+└── elder_docs.gemspec

 5.2 Rails Engine Integration (engine.rb)

-The BetterDocs::Engine module will automatically perform two key actions when the Gem is loaded into a Rails app:
+The ElderDocs::Engine module will automatically perform two key actions when the Gem is loaded into a Rails app:

-Asset Serving: It will instruct Rails to serve the static assets located in lib/better_docs/assets/viewer during deployment.
+Asset Serving: It will instruct Rails to serve the static assets located in lib/elder_docs/assets/viewer during deployment.

-Route Mounting: It will automatically mount the documentation viewer at a user-defined or default route (e.g., /docs) using mount BetterDocs::Engine, at: '/docs'.
+Route Mounting: It will automatically mount the documentation viewer at a user-defined or default route (e.g., /docs) using mount ElderDocs::Engine, at: '/docs'.

 5.3 Deployment Workflow

-Developer Action (Local/CI): The developer runs betterdocs deploy.
+Developer Action (Local/CI): The developer runs elderdocs deploy.

-Generator: The Ruby generator parses the JSON files, bundles the React SPA, and places the resulting static files into the Gem's asset directory (lib/better_docs/assets/viewer).
+Generator: The Ruby generator parses the JSON files, bundles the React SPA, and places the resulting static files into the Gem's asset directory (lib/elder_docs/assets/viewer).

 Rails Deployment: The host Rails application is deployed.
 Since the assets are part of the Gem, the Rails Asset Pipeline detects and serves them, making the documentation live at the configured route (e.g., yourdomain.com/docs).